holidayextras/culture/react-troubleshooter.md

 What we *do* want to be testing however is that whatever we expect to have happened within these calls, has happened.

+#### componentWillReceiveProps()

 Rather than plagiarize a blog post... here's a good link that explains how to deal with this issue: [http://jaketrent.com/post/test-react-componentwillreceiveprops/](http://jaketrent.com/post/test-react-componentwillreceiveprops/)

+Tl;dr: wrap your component in a parent where parent state controls child props, update state on parent to change props on the child, make sure child has a ref so you can test props on `parent.ref.childRef`.

+#### componentDidMount() / componentWillUnmount()

+*componentDidMount()*: in order to test anything inside `componentDidMount`, you will first need to `spy` on the things you want to test first before rendering the component (see above on how to test the DOM).
+From this point, you can do the usual `spy.calledOnce()` etc like you normally would. tl;dr: componentDidMount is only called after the component has been rendered.

+*componentWillUnmount()*: this will only be called on DOM removal.
+You can force this using [React.unmountComponentAtNode](https://facebook.github.io/react/docs/top-level-api.html#reactdom.unmountcomponentatnode) but this *must be on the parent node* ("If no component was mounted in the container, calling this function does nothing").
+eg: `React.unmountComponentAtNode(React.findDOMNode(child).parentNode);`

 ### Undefined / unexpected count of children
 If you are testing for a specific number of children on `this.props.children` you must be aware that children that are not defined will be part of the count: